 At initial recognition, the Trust measures financial assets and financial liabilities at fair value.
-Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss are expensed in the Statement of comprehensive income.
+Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss are expensed in the Statement of profit or loss and other comprehensive income.

 Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
-Gains and losses arising from changes in the fair value of the financial assets or financial liabilities at fair value through profit or loss category are presented in the Statement of comprehensive income within 'net gains/(losses) on financial instruments at fair value through profit or loss' in the year in which they arise.
+Gains and losses arising from changes in the fair value of the financial assets or financial liabilities at fair value through profit or loss category are presented in the Statement of profit or loss and other comprehensive income within 'net gains/(losses) on financial instruments at fair value through profit or loss' in the year in which they arise.
+This also includes dividend expense on short sales of securities, which have been classified at fair value through profit or loss.